dhanachavan/dhanachavan/README.md

 > 🚀 **Code Enthusiast | Problem Solver | Lifelong Learner**

 Welcome to my little corner of GitHub, where innovation meets creativity!
-I’m passionate about building robust solutions, learning new technologies, and making the digital world a better place—one commit at a time. 💻✨
+I’m passionate about connecting with our developer community, learning new technologies, and making the digital world a better place—one commit at a time. 💻✨

 ---

 ## 🛠️ **What I Do**
 - **💼 Profession:** Developer Advocate at GitHub for our vibrant Education community ✨🏫🎒
 - **📚 Skills:** JavaScript, Cloud Architecture
-- **🚀 Interests:** Security ( I spent about 16 years in professional services and sales in the IAM Security domain and the best practices learnt there still serve me well in my current role !)
+- **🚀 Interests:** Security ( I spent about 16 years in professional services + sales in the IAM Security domain and the best practices learnt there still serve me well in my current role !)

 ---